-Applicants with previous travel history to the U.S.A. are ineligible for the program.
+Applicants with previous travel history to the U.S.A. are not eligible for the program.

 - I am not a Pakistani national, or do not live in Pakistan, do I qualify to apply?

-The program participation is only for Pakistan nationals residing in Pakistan.
+The program participation is only for Pakistan nationals who study and reside in Pakistan.

 - Where will the students live in the U.S.A.?

 All YES exchange students are placed with American host families for one academic year and attend American high school for one academic session.
 These placements are done by a group of the US based students exchange organizations that are well reputed and are approved by the US Department of State’s Bureau of Educational and Cultural Affairs.

 - What are host families?